axonasif/dotsh/README.md

 # Introduction

-This is a wannabe dotfiles _framework_ intended for use on Gitpod and locally.
+This is a wannabe asynchronous dotfiles _framework_ intended for use on Gitpod and locally.
+Batteries included!

 Highlights: